johantre/msword-properties-generator/README.md

 In order to have a proper generated documents we need our Customer and Provider data.
 Below how to do that.

 ### Provider data
 Provider data doesn't change that much over time.
-Hence, since it's about quite some fields, that data is stored in this repo.
+Hence, since it's about quite some fields, that data is stored in this repo.<br>
 How to provide?
 - GitHub Actions > Select "Subscribe provider" workflow > "Run workflow" to add yourself as a Provider to the [offers_provider.db](res/offers_provider.db).<br>
 Your data will be encrypted to protect your privacy.<br>